jkroepke/helm-secrets/README.md

 ### Decrypt secrets via protocol handler

 Run decrypted command on specific value files.
-This is method is preferred over the plugin command below.
+This method is preferred over the plugin command below.
 This mode is used in [ArgoCD](https://github.com/jkroepke/helm-secrets/wiki/ArgoCD-Integration) environments.

 On Windows, the command `helm secrets patch windows` needs to be run first.